 Prosciutto and Provolone:

 Add cubes or chopped slices of prosciutto and provolone cheese

-Add cubes of a fresh seeded tomato along with some torn fresh basil leaves to
+Add cubes of a fresh seeded tomato along with some torn fresh basil leaves to the cheese filling.

 Vegetables must be blanched or pre-cooked to al dente before adding them.